 Modern smartphones constantly scan for these signals.
 If the handset enters their range they display a silent notification or trigger an app intent.
 This relatively simple exchange turned out to be an extremely powerful storytelling tool.

 Beacon signals are sent via Bluetooth.
-These days 75% of us (40% UK) already have it switched on thanks to the rise of Bluetooth wearables and for hands-free calling and music streaming in our cars.
+Even three years ago 75% of us (40% UK) already have it switched on thanks to the rise of Bluetooth wearables and for hands-free calling and music streaming in our cars.
 It also no longer drains our mobile phone batteries.

 This is where iPhones and Android handsets differed.
 On a mobile phone running on Android OS the process was simple.
 Make sure Location was switched ‘on’ and that should be enough.
 If not, go to Settings > Google > Nearby.
 If it’s switched ‘off’, turn it ‘on’.

 Older devices would need to enable the Physical Web in Chrome.